KalkiInfinite/Emotion-Detection-LY-/ACADEMIC_README.md

-# Universal Multi-lingual Emotion Detection System with Translation-based Architecture
+# Hello Universal Multi-lingual Emotion Detection System with Translation-based Architecture

 **A Comprehensive Framework for Cross-lingual Emotion Classification using Transformer Models and Neural Machine Translation**